FOMC Meetings, Schedule, and Statement Summaries

 July 29-30: The Fed reduced its QE bond purchases by another $10 billion a month.
 It will buy $15 billion in Treasury bonds and $10 billion in MBS.
 It's on schedule to wind up QE by October.
 The Fed funds rate will stay at zero percent "a considerable time after the asset purchase program ends."
 The Fed is fairly happy with economic performance, but would like the employment picture to be better.
 Press Release.

 September 16-17: Fortunately, the FOMC remained on course.
 The Fed reduced its QE bond purchases by another $10 billion, buying $10 billion in Treasury bonds and $5 billion in MBS.
 It would end the program in October.
 It wouldn't raise the fed funds rate until "considerable time" had passed, and only if the economy was strong enough.
 Most analysts agreed this meant mid-2015.
 Press Release.
 Forecast.

 October 28-29: As expected, the FOMC ended its QE bond purchases.
-It has nearly doubled its holdings of securities, mostly Treasurys and mortgage-backed securities.
+It has almost doubled its holdings of securities, mostly Treasurys and mortgage-backed securities.
 Its holdings rose to $4.482 trillion from $2.825 trillion in 2008.
-It would continue purchasing new securities to replace its holdings, but wouldn’t increase its holdings.
+It would continue purchasing new securities to replace its holdings but wouldn’t increase its holdings.
 Eventually, once it raised the fed funds rate to 2 percent, it would gradually reduce its holdings by not replacing them when they matured.
 Press Release.

 December 16-17: The Fed said it is prepared to raise rates only when the economy improves enough to warrant it.
 Most members expect this will happen sometime in the middle of 2015, although there is a wide divergence of opinions among members.
 It doesn't expect it to happen within the next few meetings.
 Press Release.
 Forecast.

 2013 Summaries of Key Meetings

 December 17-18: The Fed will begin tapering QE in January.
 This means the Fed will cut back on its purchases of long-term Treasurys and mortgage-backed securities.
 Instead of $85 billion, it will buy $75 billion a month until at least the March 18-19, 2014, meeting.
 It could taper even more if three key indicators exceed the Fed's targets of:

 - 7 percent for the unemployment rate.
 It hit 7 percent in November 2014.